learn-co-curriculum/java-mod-4-map/README.md

 PAT
 ```

-We can also chain a sequence of calls to the `map` method,
+We can produce the same output by chaining a sequence of calls
+to the `map` method,
 passing a single method reference to each.
 While this
 makes the code more readable, it is less efficient since
 each call to `map` creates a new stream: